 Financial Need Scholarships

-Notably, most universities have need-based scholarships, especially for top universities like Ivy Leagues.
-In addition, certain outstanding schools can offer scholarships for up to 100% of your demonstrated financial need.
+Financial need scholarships are specifically for students who need monetary help.
+Many state and federal programs fall under this category, but they aren’t the only groups that focus on applicants who need the most help.
+Notably, most universities have need-based scholarships, including Ivy League schools.
+Some schools can offer scholarships for up to 100% of your demonstrated financial need.
 In other words, if the school accepts you, the tuition costs won’t hold you back.

 Negotiating Based On Financial Need

 In some cases, you can get additional support based on your financial need by negotiating directly with the school.
 For example, if you got accepted to a prestigious school, you can use that as leverage to get support from a smaller (but more affordable) school.
+This is another reason to start applying for scholarships as soon as possible.

 Academic/Merit Scholarships